mtaouk/Neisseria_gonorrhoeae_transmission_Australia/README.md

 Whole genome pseudoalignments were subset from the entire dataset for each of the previously defined cgMLST clusters with at least 5 isolates (including only the 3,714 *N. gonorrhoeae* genomes collected after 1st July 2019).
 The following shell script subsets the alignments: <a href="https://github.com/mtaouk/Neisseria_gonorrhoeae_transmission_Australia/blob/main/Timed_trees/split.sh" title="split.sh">split.sh</a>.
 The script requires <a href="https://github.com/mtaouk/Neisseria_gonorrhoeae_transmission_Australia/blob/main/Timed_trees/clusters.txt">clusters.txt</a> as input as well as the whole dataset pseudoalignment.

 For each cluster alignment, ML phylogenetic trees were inferred using IQ-tree (v2.0.3), with the best-fitting nucleotide substitution model chosen based on the lowest BIC.
 Molecular dating of ancestral events was performed on the remaining ML trees, using the least-squares dating (LSD) software (0.3) with -r -c parameters and a rate of 4.5x10-6 substitutions per site as previously defined.
 The subsequent timed trees were used as input for a Bayesian hierarchical model.
-The following script makes the tree: <a href="https://github.com/mtaouk/Neisseria_gonorrhoeae_transmission_Australia/blob/main/Timed_trees/trees.sh" title="trees.sh">trees.sh</a> and requires <a href="https://github.com/mtaouk/Neisseria_gonorrhoeae_transmission_Australia/blob/main/Timed_trees/dates.sh" title="here">dates.sh</a> to run, as well as <a href="https://github.com/mtaouk/Neisseria_gonorrhoeae_transmission_Australia/blob/main/Timed_trees/clustersover5.txt">clustersover5.txt</a> and the files generated in the above script.
+The following script makes the trees: <a href="https://github.com/mtaouk/Neisseria_gonorrhoeae_transmission_Australia/blob/main/Timed_trees/trees.sh" title="trees.sh">trees.sh</a> and requires <a href="https://github.com/mtaouk/Neisseria_gonorrhoeae_transmission_Australia/blob/main/Timed_trees/dates.sh" title="here">dates.sh</a> to run, as well as <a href="https://github.com/mtaouk/Neisseria_gonorrhoeae_transmission_Australia/blob/main/Timed_trees/clustersover5.txt">clustersover5.txt</a>, <a href="https://github.com/mtaouk/Neisseria_gonorrhoeae_transmission_Australia/blob/main/Timed_trees/dates.txt" title="here">dates.txt</a>, and the files generated in the above script.

+In short, ML phylogenetic trees were made:

+`iqtree -s snippy.fasta -B 1000 -T 60`

+and timed phylogenetic trees were made:

+`/home/taouk/lsd-0.3beta-master/src/lsd -d dates.txt -i cluster.tree -c -r a -w rate.txt`

+The rate in the rate file was 4.54E-6.

 ### 3. Bayesian hierarchical model